03-IX-1984.

 ----

 * is this really necessary in english?
-Is there anyone else's back at hand that I could turn, what confusion is this supposed to avoid?
+Is there anyone else's back or hand that I could have meant?
+What possible confusion is this supposed to avoid?